-It was a powerful weekend of reflection, spending time in nature and being with others in a way that honored both our need to be together and space for being alone.
+It was a powerful weekend of reflection, spending time in nature, and being with others in a way that honoured our need to be together and space for being alone.

-For every meal, we’d gather around the family style table with the other retreat participants as well as the volunteers who so graciously gave of their time to prepare the meals.
+For every meal, we’d gather around the family-style table with the other retreat participants and the volunteers who so graciously gave their time to prepare the meals.

-As the sun was beginning to rise one crisp morning, illuminating the snow-capped mountains to the west, a volunteer, I’ll call Maria, shared something that highlighted so powerfully how our beliefs can impact every aspect of our life.
+As the sun was beginning to rise one crisp morning, illuminating the snow-capped mountains to the west, a volunteer, whom I’ll call Maria, shared something that highlighted how our beliefs could impact every aspect of our life so powerfully.

 Maria described how the past year had been a year of waking up for her.
-My antenna immediately went up when she used the word “awakening” as I don’t often hear that word used in casual conversation.
-Maria described how she was shifting to a different view of God and spirituality that left her feeling loved, expansive and connected with other human beings.
+My antenna immediately went up when she used the word “awakening,” as I don’t often hear that word in casual conversation.
+Maria described how she shifted to a different view of God and spirituality, leaving her feeling loved, expansive, and connected with other human beings.

-If you begin to pay attention, you’ll notice that there are always two forces at play in your life.
-One is propelling you towards greater freedom, creativity, expansion, love, compassion, and expression and the other is pulling you back towards constriction and fear.
+If you begin to pay attention, you’ll notice that there are always two forces in your life.
+One propels you toward greater freedom, creativity, expansion, love, compassion, and expression, and the other pulls you back toward constriction and fear.

-For those of us that realize we are on a spiritual path, our challenge is to uncover the beliefs that trigger fear and constriction and replace them with beliefs that cultivate expansion, love, and connection.
+For those of us that realize we are on a spiritual but not religious path, our challenge is to uncover the beliefs that trigger fear and constriction and replace them with thoughts that cultivate expansion, love, and connection.

 Ask yourself the following questions:

 - Do my spiritual beliefs leave me feeling expansive and more loving?

 - Do my ideas serve to unite me with others or keep me separate?